twhiston/hk/README.md

 Commands currently cover a large chunk of the api and are described in the manifest.yml file.
 Currently you cannot update an entry or perform any absence functions.
 Coming soon!

+use `hk --help` or `hk {command} --help` to find out options and further sub-commands

+## Additional Commands

+In addition to the generated commands there are custom commands that dont only return the API functionality

+### today

+using the `hk today` command you can see your total for today including any active timers, and it displays a sum of all times, this means that you can quickly use this command to get an overview of your day

 ### time

 The time command with no option will take todays date, the option --date allows you to specify a date to query